 Possible Benefits For Your Health

 Before we get into the possible health benefits of using red clover, I wanted to give you the main difference between red and white clover.
 Red clover contains a number of isoflavones.
 This is important because the body converts these into phytoestrogens.
 These are plant-based chemicals that mimic estrogen in the body.
-Although these phytoestrogens can be helpful in certain conditions, they can also be considered harmful in other conditions.
+Although these phytoestrogens can be helpful in certain conditions, they can also be considered harmful for other conditions.
 If you plan to use red clover, you should talk to your doctor or an experienced herbalist and discuss any medical conditions or prescription drugs you are taking.
-I’ll lay out some of those conditions and prescription medications later in the article.
+Red clover supplements have been used in clinical studies for up to 3 years with no adverse health effects noted.

 Red Clover May Lower The Risk Of Certain Cancers